 Here are some highly-rated and most-recommended luxury lodges close to Okaukuejo:

-If you are looking for a place to stay the Eastern entrance of Etosha, close to the earlier mentioned Mushara Lodge, Mokuti Etosha Lodge is a wonderful alternative.
+If you are looking for a place to stay the Eastern entrance of Etosha, close to the earlier mentioned Mushara Lodge, Mokuti Etosha Lodge is also a wonderful alternative.

 Good to know: Namibia lodging is scarce and quality accommodation in and near Etosha is very scarce.
 So make sure to book your Etosha lodge as soon as you know your travel dates.